-· Date of site change,
+- Date of site change,

 - The control measure removed or modified,

 - The location(s) of those control measures, and

 - Any changes to the control measure.

-This document does not incorporate or rely on control measures owned or operated by another entity.
+This project does not rely on control measures owned or operated by another entity.

 REFERENCES

 Colorado Discharge Permit System (CDPS) - Stormwater Discharge Associated with Construction Activities Application - Prepared by Water Quality Control Division, Colorado Department of Public Health and Environment; Revised April 2019.